Obama sets January deadline for gun control proposals; Biden to spearhead effort

 The president also called on Congress Wednesday to reinstate an assault weapons ban that expired in 2004 and to pass legislation that would close the gun show "loophole," which allows people to purchase firearms from private dealers without a background check.
 Obama also said he wanted Congress to pursue the possibility of limiting high-capacity ammunition clips.

-After Conn. shooting, parents buy armored backpacks for kids, gun enthusiasts stock
+After Conn. shooting, parents buy armored backpacks for kids, gun enthusiasts stock up

 SALT LAKE CITY (AP) -- The reaction to the Connecticut school shooting can be seen in gun stores and self-defense retailers across the nation: Anxious parents are fueling sales of armored backpacks for children while firearms enthusiasts are stocking up on assault rifles in anticipation of tighter gun control measures.